JeremyOne/CryptLink/Readme.md

   * Get network user info as provided
 * Allow browsers to participate in network using local storage
 * Auto-push updates to all members
+* Ability to use TCP or UDP for data transfers

 ## Technology
-CryptLink will use many existing technologies and ideas in new ways, including but not limited to:
+CryptLink will use many existing technologies and ideas in new ways, including:

-* TLS Trust Networks with a private root Certificate Authority for servers
+* TLS Trust Networks with a private root certificate authority for peer servers authentication and encryption
-* HTTP(s) requests and sockets for general communication
+* HTTP(s) requests and sockets for general communication, for the most part will look like regular web browsing to an observer
 * DNSSEC for public server name resolution and bootstrapping
-* GPG/PGP for end-to-end message/data encryption and signing
+* Client side x509 certs for end-to-end encryption and signing
-* DHT (Distributed Hash Table) for resolving the host for message, data and user data
+* DHT (Distributed Hash Table) for storing and retrieving arbitrary objects
 * Block chain for user reputation
-* unit testing for all major features that are runnable on all platforms (nunit 2.6.4) in monodevelop or visual studio
+* Unit testing (via nunit) for all major features

 ## Licenses
 See [Licenses.md](Licenses.md)